SpinalHDL/VexiiRiscv/README.md

 # VexiiRiscv

 VexiiRiscv (Vex2Risc5) is the successor of VexRiscv.
-Here are its currently implemented features :
+Work in progress, here are its currently implemented features :

 - RV32/64 I[M][A][C][S][U]
 - Up to 4.80 coremark/Mhz 2.46 dhystone/Mhz (WIP)